tamilselvanarjun/df2file/README.md

 - **Sheet Customization:** Specify sheet names, starting row positions, and other options to customize the placement of each DataFrame within the Excel file.

-- **Excel File Management:** If the specified Excel file does not exist, the utility will create it.
-If it does exist, the utility will append DataFrames to existing sheets or create new sheets as needed.
+- **Excel File Management:**
+If the designated Excel file is not present, the utility will generate it.
+However, if the file already exists, the utility will either add DataFrames to existing sheets or establish new sheets accordingly.

 ### Installation: